jwGitHub9860/Hotel_Reservation_Application/README.md

 Abba, Ihechikara.
 “Java Enum – Enumeration in Java Example.” _freeCodeCamp.Org_, freeCodeCamp.org, 25 Mar.
 2022, www.freecodecamp.org/news/java-enum-enumeration-in-java-example/.
 Accessed 22 May 2025.

+Ha, Truong.
+“What Is the Difference between Collection and List in Java?”
+Edited by Cs95, _Stack Overflow_, 23 July 2010, stackoverflow.com/questions/3317381/what-is-the-difference-between-collection-and-list-in-java.
+Accessed 24 May 2025.

 HaakonFlaar.
 “How to Use ‘Throws Illegalargumentexception’ in Method Declaration.” _Stack Overflow_, 1 June 2018, stackoverflow.com/questions/50640610/how-to-use-throws-illegalargumentexception-in-method-declaration/50640675.
 Accessed 23 May 2025.

 "How to Find the First and Last Character of a String in Java.” _GeeksforGeeks_, 13 Dec.
 2022, www.geeksforgeeks.org/how-to-find-the-first-and-last-character-of-a-string-in-java/.
 Accessed 23 May 2025.